“Searing 45-minute music drama” Washington Post

 “a composer of vivid imagination and skill” Fanfare

+Kander’s adaptation of the seminal dystopian novel The Giver by Lois Lowry was commissioned by Minnesota Opera and Lyric Opera of Kansas City.
+Knight Arts, St. Paul, called it a “remarkable new work…. sophisticated and subtle.”
 Never Lost a Passenger, about Harriet Tubman and black abolitionist William Still, was commissioned by Lyric Opera of Kansas City and subsequently produced by nine opera companies, many of them in multiple years.
-Passenger has the distinction of having provided early career roles for tenors Russell Thomas (Shreveport Opera 2002) and Nathan Granner (Kansas City 1996.)
+Passenger has the distinction of having provided Young Artist roles for tenors Russell Thomas and Nathan Granner.
 Roberta Gumbel created the title role, beginning a creative relationship with Kander that spans over twenty-five years.
+One False Move, about girl bullying, also commissioned by Lyric Opera of Kansas City, has been produced by at least fourteen different companies and schools, including in South Africa and China.

 She is especially proud to have had her Solo Sonata for violin-viola-violin (on the Hermestänze album) performed in 2004 by commissioner Yuval Waldman during the White Nights festival in the fabled Composers’ Forum in St. Petersburg, Russia.
+So many ghosts!

-Kander received her B.A. in Music at Harvard in 1979 but was a playwright until “coming home to music” in the mid-1990’s.
+Kander received her B.A. in Music at Harvard in 1979 but was a playwright until “coming home to music” in the early1990’s.
 (Finding herself in a small village in France during a six-month stay, she wrote an opera for her sons’ elementary school on their two-and-a-half octave yellow Playskool piano.
 There was no turning back.)
 In 2015, after composing busily for over twenty-years, she decided to blow things up by finally attending graduate school in composition.
 She studied with Du Yun and Huang Ruo at Purchase Conservatory, re-arranging the furniture in her mind and earning her M.M. in Composition in 2017.
 Her favorite part of graduate school was experiencing music through the ears and minds of the younger students in the department.
 She has been an invited blogger for New Music Box.
 Her music has been recorded on the Albany, MSR, Navona and Loose Cans labels.
 Her publisher is Subito Music Corp.
 She is a Fellow of the MacDowell Colony and lives in New York.